 - Full Stack A/B tests enable you to run experiments in any application.
-These require you to deploy code, so they're best used for one-off decisions such as comparing one algorithm against another.
+These require you to deploy code, so they are best used for one-off decisions such as comparing one algorithm against another.

 Full Stack SDKs are built so you can split traffic to experiments without making any network requests.
 Unlike some platforms, which call out to third-party servers for experiment decisions, all decisions are made in-memory using a cached copy of the datafile.
 The impact on latency is negligible.

-In other words, Full Stack is faster because it doesn't make any blocking API requests to get decisions about which experiment variant to use; the device (your mobile phone or server) running the code makes that decision in under a millisecond.
-Full Stack won't slow down your end user's experience.
+In other words, Full Stack is faster because it does not make any blocking API requests to get decisions about which experiment variant to use; the device (your mobile phone or server) running the code makes that decision in under a millisecond.
+Full Stack will not slow down your end user's experience.
 However, there are still a few performance considerations to keep in mind as you scale your usage of Full Stack:

 - When and how often to download the datafile that in-memory bucketing uses.
 Manage this by limiting the file size and download frequency.

 - When and how often to send data about conversion events for tracking.
 Manage this by batching events and using asynchronous event dispatching (having the app send data out-of-band later).